A Complete Guide to Total Productive Maintenance

 3. Planned maintenance

-Just like any other effective maintenance strategy, TPM relies on proactive, scheduled maintenance tasks.
-Maintenance tasks are scheduled at frequencies defined by the equipment’s condition, operating performance, or previous in-service experience.
+Planned maintenance primarily involves scheduled maintenance tasks, which are scheduled at frequencies defined by the equipment’s condition, operating performance, or maintenance history.
 The schedule is based on actual data to ensure equipment is neither over nor under-maintained.

 Planned maintenance provides many benefits: